 Sylvia Beach Hotel has a particularly beautiful panorama of both Nye and Agate beaches including Yaquina Head Lighthouse to the north.
 All the rooms are author-themed.
-This is truly a hotel for book lovers!
-There are no TVs, radios, telephones or wi fi in the rooms.
+This is truly a hotel for book lovers.
+There are no TVs, radios, telephones or wi-fi in the rooms.
 A hearty breakfast is included.
-We serve a delightful family style dinner every evening.
-We offer all the privacy you want, while being in the good company of strangers.
+The hotel serves a delightful family style dinner every evening.
+Guests are offered all the privacy they want, while being in the good company of strangers.

 Virtual reality is almost as good as being there.

 Colette and Jules Verne: Filmy Ocean View and "Submerged" Under the Sea!

 We stayed in two rooms over four days.
 We got in last minute; to get your perfect room choice reserve early!
 We loved the Colette (a classic), all white and filmy with red touches, beautiful ocean views.
 Walked in and right off saw a whale in the distance spouting!
 Our second room was the Jules Verne, underestimated as a "novel" (lowest cost) room, with incredible authentic decorative touches, from old ship instruments to a mural in the bathroom.
 Cleverly done with garden access, but no ocean view and the room is deliberately darkish to simulate submarine.
 Might bring your own bright lamp to supplement.
 Reading up in the library is wonderful, and you always have access to Adirondacks facing the ocean down by the restaurant or up by the library.
 Our fav is the free mulled wine every night in library, starting around 8.
 No tv or wifi.
 This is a place for book lovers and Victorian lovers.
 It is old but is has incredible style!
 Each room different, be sure to browse pictures and descriptions carefully ahead of time (see their website).
 We love it there!
 If you love books and old style, you may, too. -- Jean and Craig